WTF-Design/wp-ui-tweaks/README.md

 ## Changelog
 2.1.2
-- Disable running on bare IP HTTP URLs because the uprage-insecure-requests meta tag might interfere with router admin interfaces and such
+- Disable running on bare IP HTTP URLs because the upgrade-insecure-requests meta tag might interfere with router admin interfaces and such

 2.1.1